Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Those with ADHD are just lazy.

-ADHD is only a childhood problem.
+ADHD is only diagnosed in childhood.

 ADHD is a learning disability.